BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 ### Addresses

 An address is the standard format used for on-chain payment requests.
 There are many address types that offer different functionality and improvements, such as lower fees or more complex multi-sig setups.
-We go into detail on these on our [address page]({{ '/guide/glossary/address/' | relative_url }}).
+We go into detail about these on our [address page]({{ '/guide/glossary/address/' | relative_url }}).

 Below we have listed the primary address types available to so you can test if your application supports them.